How to Improve Social Intelligence & Improve Social Skills!

 4. You’re an expert at diffusing tense situations.

 Socially intelligent people are experts at diffusing tense situations.
 They know how to defuse arguments before they escalate into full-blown fights.
-This is because they understand how to read other people’s emotions and they know how to calm people down when they’re upset.
+They understand how to read other people’s emotions.
+They know how to calm people down when they’re upset.

 5. You always remember important details about others.